The "Think It Faster" Exercise

 The goal of this exercise is to identify:

-- …skills you can train
+- skills you can train

-- …principles/Insights you can apply
+- principles you can apply

-- …physical actions you can take
+- actions you can take (either physical or mental)

 …that move you to correct solutions to problems as quickly as possible.

-This overall builds into two deep skills: Asking yourself retrospectively “how could I have Thought that Faster?”
-And then, prospectively, learning to ask “what am I about to predictably spend too long thinking about, and how could I Think it Faster, the First Time?”
+And then, prospectively, learning to ask “What am I about to predictably spend too long thinking about, and How Can I Think it Faster, the First Time?”

 I don’t know the upper limits of these skills, but I am currently finding it fruitful to adopt the mindset of “if it took longer than 15 minutes and an LLM query, you probably took too long.”
-Relentlessly ask yourself how hours or days could have turned into 15 minutes.

 Example: 10x UI designers